 And remember, you’re making this stuff up anyway.
 So just look at the stuff in your mind and go ‘not real, not there, peace’.

-I’ve written about memory and how it creates false notions of ‘past’ and ‘future’ in my book Birthing the New Consciousness, where I explore this subject in more depth.
+I’ve written about memory and how it creates false notions of ‘past’ and ‘future’ in Birthing the New Consciousness, where I explore this subject in more depth.

 There is a voice that doesn’t use words - listen!